CarolynOlsen/sec_filing_comparison_agent/README.md

 ### **Advanced Capabilities**
 - **Structured 10-K Parsing**: Extracts specific sections (Business, Risk Factors, MD&A, Financials)
-- **Interactive Chat Interface**: Natural language queries for complex analysis
+- **Chat Interface**: Natural language queries for complex analysis -- Currently does _not_ have memory across questions; that is an area for future improvement
 - **Type-Safe Architecture**: Built with Pydantic for robust data validation
-- **Conversation Memory**: Maintains context across multiple queries

 ## 🧠 How Intelligent Filtering Works